-Respondent informs you they are not the usual resident at this address on census day.
+Respondent informs you they are not the usual residents at this address on Census Day.
+In this situation, first ask them if the dwelling was occupied or unoccupied on Census Day.

-In this situation, first ask them if the dwelling was occupied or unoccupied on census day.
+• If the dwelling was occupied but the previous householders had moved, ask the current householder if they know how many people were in the previous household, and if they have

-- If the dwelling was occupied but the previous householders had moved, ask the current householder if they know how many people were in the previous household, and if they have contact information with the previous householders. - If the dwelling was unoccupied on census day, enter the information on the census form. - If the respondent tells you that the usual residents of this household will be away until after the enumeration date (e.g., on vacation, business trip), ask the person how many usual residents live there and record the number.
+- contact information with the previous householders.
+Enumerators can contact the previous homeowner to obtain a count of usual residents only. - If the dwelling was unoccupied on Census Day, enter the information on the census form. - If the respondent tells you that the usual residents of this household will be away until after the enumeration date (e.g., on vacation, business trip), ask the person how many usual residents live there and record the number.